atcol/havoc/README.md

 A highly configurable, low footprint reverse proxy for simulating failure between remote systems.

-Havoc exposes _strategies_ that allow you to quickly &amp; easily test your applications against remote service failure.
+Havoc exposes _strategies_ that allow you to quickly & easily test your applications against remote service failure.

 ## Strategies